MarkDickinson/shell_scripts/security-audit/README.md

 For known exceptions customisations can be done to the checks performed on a per-server basis.
 Detailed documentation on all the customisation parameters available is in the file file security-audit-doc.html.

-Be warned, the fisrt run against a server will most likely find hundreds of issues to be resolved.
+Be warned, the fisrt run against a server will most likely find high hundreds of issues to be resolved.
-But it is possible to get them down to only a few warnings (there will probably always be warnings) and I even have a few servers with zero alerts now.
+But it is possible to get them down to only a few warnings (there will probably always be warnings) and I have almost all my servers with zero alerts now so it is possible.

 Mostly useful after you have quietened down the initial noise is to see what annoying things package updates do to your servers, things like user cockpit-wsinstance becoming